DashineePARMANUM/statistics-projects-summer-2025/README.md

 ## How to Use This Repo

-- Browse by folder to explore individual projects
+- Browse by folder to explore individual projects.
-- Run the scripts in the corresponding environments for reproducibility (Postgre - PgAdmin/Python/R)
+- Run the scripts in the corresponding environments for reproducibility.
-- Review Excel and Power BI files using the respective software
+- Review Excel and Power BI files using the respective software.
 - Feel free to clone or fork the repo to try the projects yourself :)

 ## License